-Discussions to include the Bailiwick in the future UK-EU relationship have focused on a goodsbased relationship that mitigates, as far as possible, impacts caused by the end of the Protocol 3 relationship with the EU, in line with the objectives agreed by the States in June 2016.
+Discussions to include the Bailiwick in the future UK-EU relationship have focussed on a goodsbased relationship that mitigates as far as possible impacts caused by the end of the Protocol 3 based relationship that mitigates, as far as possible, impacts caused by the end of the Protocol 3 relationship with the EU, in line with the objectives agreed by the States in June 2016.
 Our future trading relationships will need to recognise the size and scale of our economy, and should be underpinned by the principles of relevance, proportionality and practicality, set by States' Resolutions in January 2020.
-Any new UK-EU trading relationship must not damage the trading relationship between the Bailiwick and the UK, the centuries-old constitutional relationship between the Bailiwick and the Bailiwick's domestic autonomy.
+Any new UK-EU trading relationship must not damage the trading relationship between the Bailiwick and the UK, the centuries-old constitutional relationship between the Bailiwick and the Crown, nor the Bailiwick's domestic autonomy.